-The Chairman of the Undercover Policing Inquiry, Sir John Mitting, has issued a statement in response to special measures applications invited from former undercover officers who will give evidence in Tranche 1, which covers those active in the Special Demonstration Squad between 1968 and 1982.
+The Chairman of the Undercover Policing Inquiry, Sir John Mitting, has issued a statement (PDF, 50KB) in response to special measures applications invited from former undercover officers who will give evidence in Tranche 1, which covers those active in the Special Demonstration Squad between 1968 and 1982.

 The Inquiry has received special measure applications from a number of these officers, which the Chairman has now considered.
 In the statement, the Chairman sets out his response to those applications.
 He has decided that:

 - To minimise risks to the witnesses brought on by pre-existing health conditions, age, or coronavirus (COVID-19), all undercover officers in Tranche 1 who will be required to give evidence at a public hearing can, if they choose, provide evidence by video-link.
 This option is also available to civilian witnesses in Tranche 1 who give evidence.